rancher/fleet-docs/docs/ref-fleet-yaml.md

       keepFailHistory: false

 # dependsOn allows you to configure dependencies to other bundles.
 The current
-# bundle will only be deployed, after all dependencies are deployed and in a
+# bundle will only be deployed, after all dependencies are deployed and in an
 # accepted state.
 The default accepted state is the Ready state.
 dependsOn: